Arduino-IRremote/Arduino-IRremote/README.md

 - To **increase strength of sent output signal** you can increase the current through the send diode, and/or use 2 diodes in series, since one IR diode requires only 1.5 volt.
  - The line \#include "ATtinySerialOut.h" in PinDefinitionsAndMore.h (requires the library to be installed) saves 370 bytes program space and 38 bytes RAM for **Digispark boards** as well as enables serial output at 8MHz.
- - The default software generated PWM has **problems on ATtinies running with 8 MHz**.
+ - The default software generated PWM has **problems on AVR running with 8 MHz**.
 The PWM frequency is around 30 instead of 38 kHz and RC6 is not reliable.
 You can switch to timer PWM generation by `#define SEND_PWM_BY_TIMER`.

 # Examples
 In order to fit the examples to the 8K flash of ATtiny85 and ATtiny88, the [Arduino library ATtinySerialOut](https://github.com/ArminJo/ATtinySerialOut) is required for this CPU's.